1h3j/obsidian-remote/Some.md

 - [x] Senior -> "Sr." & Other Typos
 - [x] Introduction -- "Redundant statements"
 - [x] Title -- " - To minimize disturbance", " - Highschool"
-- [ ] Orientation Teachers for Procedure of the Study
 - [ ] Include all the limitations nabanggit:
 	- See recording
 - [x] Revise Formula